lorithai/dumbjuice/README.md

 `gui`: Set to `true` if your program requires a GUI; set to `false` for console programs (default)<br> `ignore`: A list of files or directories to be excluded from the build<br>
 `use_gitignore`: Set to `true` if you want to use .gitignore rules to determine which files to exclude<br>
-include: A list of files or directories that should always be included, even if they are in the ignore list<br>
+`include`: A list of files or directories that should always be included, even if they are in the ignore list<br>

 \* required